 Lateral cephalogram

-It is the lateral x-ray of teeth, jaws and complete face including the head.
+It is the lateral x-ray of teeth, jaws, and complete face including the head.
 It is particularly used in orthodontic treatment planning.

 Lateral cephalogram